jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 *[Licensed under Creative Commons](http://creativecommons.org/licenses/by/2.0/)*

-In a great article about using memory-mapped files in Lucene, Uwe Schindler discussed [why switching Lucene directories to MMapDirectory](http://blog.thetaphi.de/2012/07/use-lucenes-mmapdirectory-on-64bit.html) is most preferable today.
+In a great article about using memory-mapped files in Lucene, Uwe Schindler discussed [why switching Lucene directories to MMapDirectory](http://blog.thetaphi.de/2012/07/use-lucenes-mmapdirectory-on-64bit.html) is a good thing today.

-Some questions have arisen in the article and some thoughts came up in my mind, so I decided to write a little more about virtual memory.
+Some questions have arisen in the article and some thoughts came up in my mind, so I decided to write a little more aspects here about virtual memory.

 One question that came up to me was: why are memory-mapped files a better choice over paging - since both of them are managed by the OS, and both try to optimize memory resource usage between memory and external disks?

+Will ``RAMDirectory`` be a good choice for keeping Lucene index in memory?

 Or: is every 64bit system suitable for memory-mapped files?

 Another one: do Linux/Solaris offer adequate solutions to the challenges of switching to ``mmap``'ed Lucene directories?

-And finally: are there already answers to ``mmap``-related questions?

 Before stepping into trying to find answers, let me quickly resume what the paging feature is as we know it from UNIX-like operating systems.